inko-lang/inko/docs/source/setup/installation.md

 ## Supported platforms

-Inko supports Linux, macOS, and FreeBSD (13.2 or newer).
+Inko supports Linux (4.11 or newer), macOS (10.15 or newer), and FreeBSD (13.2 or newer).
 Inko might also work on other platforms, but we only provide support for the listed platforms.
 Windows isn't supported.

 ## Requirements